withastro/docs/src/pages/en/concepts/islands.md

 ---
 layout: ~/layouts/MainLayout.astro
-title: Component Islands
+title: Astro Islands
 description: TODO
 i18nReady: true
 setup: |
   import IslandsDiagram from '~/components/IslandsDiagram.astro';
 ---

-**Component Islands** are a pattern of web architecture pioneered by Astro.
+**Astro Islands** (aka Component Islands) are a pattern of web architecture pioneered by Astro.
 The term was first coined by Etsy's frontend architect [Katie Sylor-Miller](https://twitter.com/ksylor) in 2019, and expanded on in [this post](https://jasonformat.com/islands-architecture/) by Preact creator Jason Miller.

-## What is a Component Island?
+## What is an Astro Island?

-Component Island (or just "Island" for short) refers to an interactive UI component on an otherwise static page of HTML.
+The term "Astro Island" refers to an interactive UI component on an otherwise static page of HTML.
 Multiple islands can exist on a page, and an island always renders in isolation.
 Think of them as islands in a sea of static, non-interactive HTML.

 <IslandsDiagram>
     <Fragment slot="headerApp">Header (interactive island)</Fragment>